 To be fair, most stainless steel functions pretty much the same in practice.

-However, the added attention and care to each piece that the All-Clad 401488R Stainless Steel Tri-Ply set is offering may be what sets it apart from the rest.
+However, the added attention and care to each piece that All-Clad is offering may be what sets it apart from the rest.

 We all need cookware, but we don’t all have the money to spend on it.

 The Farberware Millennium cookware set is what we would consider as one of the best budget stainless steel cookware sets and may be what you’re looking for.

 Why is this set so budget friendly?
 We believe there are 2 reasons for this.
 The product is made in China where production costs are much cheaper, and the Farberware set is not made from 18/10 stainless steel.

 Some of the pots in this set have slightly unusual dimensions.
 While the volumes on the packaging are similar to most, the pots are tall and thin.
 This can be a bit awkward to cook with if you’re a shorter person.

 With that said, even if it only lasts a couple of years, you could replace the 10-Piece Farberware Millennium cookware set at least once before spending as much as you might on a high-end surgical grade cookware set.